uscensusbureau/data-futures/_pages/home.md

 		<strong>
 			Supervisory approval to participate in a project team is not required.
 		</strong>
 		As a best practice however, we do recommend that you give your supervisor a heads up before submitting an idea or requesting to join a project team.
+The Data Futures team will work with selected project team members and their supervisors to confirm that they are availabile to participate in Phase 1 of Data Futures before official selection.
+In the event an employee cannot participate in Phase 1, their information will be retained and they may be asked to participate in future iterations of this program.
 	</p>
 	<p>
 		Census Bureau leadership supports opportunities that advance transformation and promote staff development.
 This is a great opportunity for you to hone your skills and help the Census Bureau meet mission-critical challenges.